azarSarikhani/azarSarikhani/README.md

 bachelor graduate
 currently working as a
 devops engineer trainee in
-Danfoss Drives, and
-studying software
-engineering, approaching
-graduation.
+Danfoss Drives.
+I have studied and graduated from software engineering from Hive Helsinki.
 Having strong
 Devops mindset, I am
 proficient in Git, seasoned
 with various command-line